bkahlert/kommons/README.md

 ## Contributing

 Want to contribute?
 Awesome!
-The most basic way to show your support is to star the project, or to raise issues.
+The most basic way to show your support is to star the project or to raise issues.
 You can also support this project by making a [PayPal donation](https://www.paypal.me/bkahlert) to ensure this journey continues indefinitely!

-Thanks again for your support, it is much appreciated! :pray:
+Thanks again for your support, it's much appreciated! :pray:

 ## License